Part of the series: “The Great Art Conspiracy”

 In the next four articles, we’ll examine the rape of the artist, the NFT delusion, and how this art conspiracy plans to capture the future of the internet – and the future of the world.
 Seem preposterous?
 Let me paint the picture for you.

-Let me tell you the story of how art was corrupted to take over the Earth.
+Let me tell you from the inside how art was corrupted to take over the Earth.

 We will start where all good stories do – in the beginning.
 Man first began to make art for cult and religious purposes.
 We did not have copy and paste, printers, or photocopiers.
 Everything was made by hand.
 The earliest artists – the earliest humans – chose to represent the things they considered holy: the sun, the stars, God or gods, animals, nature, rituals, and Man himself.
 Rudimentary images were painted on the walls of caves, or carved into wood and stone, and revered by the flickering light of a fire as tribes chanted and performed rituals for luck in the hunt, or blessings from the sky and earth.